- Home

 Visit Oslo: 10 suggestions for what to do on a sunny day in Oslo

-The dos and don’ts of writing a killer CV to impress Norwegian recruiters
+The dos and don’ts of writing a CV

-Composing a great CV is a crucial part of securing a job in Norway, and there are some essential things you absolutely need to do to grab employers' attention as well as a few habits you should avoid, working life expert Karin Ellis writes for The Local.
+Composing a great CV is a crucial part of securing a job in Norway, and there are some essential things you absolutely need to do to grab employers' attention as well as a few things to avoid, working life expert Karin Ellis writes for The Local.

 Discover new towns in the Oslo Region